-Studies by a group of anthropologists at the University of Virginia found that the pilgrims spent a great deal of time thinking about how to punish those with impure thoughts and actions.
+Studies by a group of anthropologists at the University of Virginia found that the Pilgrims spent a great deal of time thinking about how to punish those with impure thoughts and actions.
 Studies also discovered that in 11% of the marriages at Plymouth Colony the bride was already pregnant.
-The same study estimates that as many as 50% of the pilgrims engaged in premarital sex.
-Definitely not an image that fits the staid pilgrims.
+The same study estimates that as many as 50% of the Pilgrims engaged in premarital sex.
+Definitely not an image that fits the stereotype of the staid Pilgrims.

 According to the Mayflower Compact, the colony was to establish laws based on Biblical teachings "for the glory of God and the advancement of the Christian faith."
-The Old Testament book of Leviticus was the basis for most of their laws (a biblical source that definitely predated Christianity rather than reflecting it).
+The Old Testament book of Leviticus was the basis for most of their laws, a biblical source that definitely predated Christianity's teachings of love and forgiveness rather than reflecting those teachings.
 Adultery?
 Death.
 A man has sex with his daughter-in-law?
 Death.
 Sodomy?
 Death.
 Bestiality?
 Death.
 Are you beginning to see a pattern? :)

-But interestingly, the pilgrims did not typically enforce the death penalty for sex offenses.
-There was only one case in which the convicted offender was actually put to death for sex crimes.
-It was the case of Thomas Graunger, a teenage boy apparently at the peak of his raging hormones who sought satisfaction from any and all sources available to him…the farm animals.
+But interestingly, the Pilgrims did not typically enforce the death penalty for sex offenses.
+There is only one known case in which the convicted offender was actually put to death for sex crimes.
+It was the case of Thomas Graunger, a teenage boy apparently at the peak of his raging hormones who sought satisfaction from any and all sources available to him…those sources being the farm animals.

 According to Plymouth Governor William Bradford, "He was this year detected of buggery, and indicted for the same, with a mare, a cow, two goats, five sheep, two calves and a turkey."